Summary

-This downloadable PDF lesson plan for English teachers helps C2 students master executive coaching and leadership.
-This ESL class material covers advanced business vocabulary, grammar for emphasis, and practical communication skills for leadership development.
+This downloadable PDF lesson for C2 ESL students helps them master executive coaching and leadership.
+This English class material covers advanced business vocabulary, grammar for emphasis, and practical communication skills for leadership development.
 Students begin by defining modern leadership qualities.

 The lesson culminates in a structured role-play where students practice conducting a coaching session, applying newly learned phrases and concepts to a realistic business scenario.
 This comprehensive plan builds both language proficiency and professional skills.